City of Chillán: The Best of its Tourist Attractions

 Image: prensa.presidencia.cl

-• The equestrian statue of Bernardo O'Higgins
+• An equestrian statue of Bernardo O'Higgins

-• A stone mural depicting his life
+• A stone mural depicting key moments of his life

 • The mausoleum of his mother and sister